abanu-org/abanu/docs/build.rst

 #########################
-Building Lonos on Windows
+Building Abanu on Windows
 #########################

-Lonos can be build platform independent.
+Abanu can be build platform independent.
 However, we support primary an unix build environment.
 For Windows Users, we offer a Step by Step guide.

 The Quick way
 -------------

-If you want only start run Lonos, just get the sources, open Lonos.sln in Visual Studio launch the default project.
+If you want only start run Abanu, just get the sources, open Abanu.sln in Visual Studio launch the default project.
 However, this is only a shortcut.
-If you want debug Lonos, you may need the following steps.
+If you want debug Abanu, you may need the following steps.

 Install the Windows Subsystem for Linux